xAssets Hosted Infrastructure

 and we use low level programming techniques for performance critical code.

-We use hosting providers in the UK and the USA so each customers primary server is located within their country.
+We use hosting providers in the US and the UK so each customers primary server is located within their country.

 This means that transatlantic bandwidth limitations do not affect the service.